seahorn/crab/README.md

     cmake -DENABLE_TESTS=ON -DCMAKE_INSTALL_PREFIX=run ../
     cmake --build . --target install

-and, for instance, to execute the test `tests/simple/test1.cc` type:

-    cd run/tests/domains && ./test1

 The Boxes and Apron domains require third-party libraries.
 To avoid the burden to users who are not interested in those domains, the installation of the libraries is optional.